 Sponsor: Indiana Department of Homeland Security

-The Indiana Homeland Security Foundation has many functions that help Indiana residents by providing financial assistance to offer training for Indiana’s first responders and public safety personnel.
-Its programs have one primary purpose — to protect the Indiana way of life, and the people and property within the state’s confines.
-Highlight — The Indiana Homeland Security Foundation offers first responders and safety officials free admission to the Indiana State Fair.
+The Indiana Homeland Security Foundation has many functions that help Indiana residents from providing financial assistance to offering training for Indiana’s first responders and public safety personnel.
+Its programs have one primary purpose to protect the Indiana way of life, and the people and property within the state’s confines.
+The Indiana Homeland Security Foundation offers first responders and safety officials free admission to the Indiana State Fair.

 17. Internet Security Scholarship